Do I need to register entry?

 Can I bring my own food and drink on the trip?

-Yes, you are welcome to bring your own food and drink on the trip. our full day guiding rafting and flyfishing adventure includes lunch, snacks and refreshments (please advise in advance of dietary requirements)
+Yes, you are welcome to bring your own food and drink on the trip.
+Our full day guiding rafting and fly fishing adventure includes lunch, snacks and refreshments - please advise in advance of dietary requirements.

 Do you provide life jackets?